wanglin2/mind-map/web/src/pages/Doc/en/utils/index.md

 - `removeActiveState`: `Boolean`, default is `false`, Whether to remove the active state of the node

+- `removeId`：v0.7.3-fix.1+, Is remove the uid from the node data, default is `true`

-- `keepId`: v0.4.6+, `Boolean`, default is `false`, Whether to retain the `id` of the replicated node will be deleted by default to prevent duplicate node `id`.
+> - `keepId`: (Original fourth parameter) v0.4.6+, `Boolean`, default is `false`, Whether to retain the `id` of the replicated node will be deleted by default to prevent duplicate node `id`.
 However, for mobile node scenarios, the original `id` of the node needs to be retained

 Copy node tree data, mainly eliminating the reference `node` instance `_node` and copying the `data` of the data object, example: